Richard-Zhang-AI/MIND-V/README.md

 ## ⚙️ Quick Start

 ### 1. Setup
-Our environment setup is compatible with CogVideoX.
+Our environment setup is compatible with [CogVideoX 5B](https://github.com/THUDM/CogVideo).
 You can follow their configuration to complete the setup.

 ```bash
 conda create -n mindv python=3.10